frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 [^4]:if they have very bad reviews and sales, this product line might disappear in the near future.
 [^5]:on the product page, copy paste the CPU model in the search bar of the website.
 [^6]:YouTube channels (e.g. [JarrodsTech](https://www.youtube.com/c/JarrodsTech), [MatthewMoniz](https://www.youtube.com/c/MatthewMoniz1), [LinusTechTips](https://www.youtube.com/c/LinusTechTips)) can be very useful.
-[^7]:I would be using it for Deep Learning more specifically.
+[^7]:Deep Learning more specifically.
+[^8]:the typical tasks I'd be taking on are perception tasks in computer vision and a bit of NLP.
+So 6Gb will be enough in FP16!